 Although raw cauliflower contains insoluble fiber, the amount increases when you cook it.
 Serve it as a popular side dish for nearly four grams of insoluble fiber per cup.

 Prunes are often touted for their ability to resolve constipation.
 But this is no old wives’ tale – with over 12 grams of insoluble fiber in one cup, they’re worthy of their reputation for getting things moving.

 With more than 14 grams of insoluble fiber per cup, almonds make a great high-fiber addition to your diet.
 Pine nuts follow close behind with 13 grams per cup while peanuts and pistachios pack in around 10 grams per cup.

 Peas are great as a simple side dish, but they also work well in pasta salads, stews, and soups.
 Their versatility comes in especially handy if you’re trying to boost your fiber intake as they contain more than 15 grams of insoluble fiber per cup.

 Make sure to eat the peel when you munch on an apple and you’ll benefit from almost three grams of insoluble fiber.

 Beans are another excellent source of fiber.
 Roasted soybeans come out on top with close to 17 grams of soluble fiber per cup, while cooked pinto beans are another good option with around 11 grams per cup.

 Your Guide to The Benefits of Insoluble Fiber

 As this guide shows, there are plenty of economical, tasty, and versatile foods that are also great sources of insoluble fiber.
 While you should try to incorporate more of these foods into your diet, it’s important not to suddenly triple your fiber intake overnight.
 As with most dietary changes, it’s best to build up slowly when it comes to adding fiber to your diet.
-And this is especially true if you’re cooking for anyone with existing digestive problems.
+And this is especially true if you’re cooking for anyone or caring for aging parents with existing digestive problems.
 For more information, feel free to contact us today!